DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 • Feature bundle can feel like a lot at first, some teams want more control to hide or rearrange unused areas

-• Customization and some integrations can be inconsistent for certain setups
+• Customisation and some integrations can be inconsistent for certain setups

 • Pricing can feel steep for smaller teams, especially when adding more modules